FastOpticalSpectrum/FOS/README.md

 # __`FOS`__
-__'FOS'__, which means "light" in Greek, is used for Fast Optical Spectrum (FOS) calculations for nanoparticle media by combining Mie theory with either Monte Carlo simulations or a pre-trained deep neural network.
+__`FOS`__, which means "light" in Greek, is used for Fast Optical Spectrum (`FOS`) calculations for nanoparticle media by combining Mie theory with either Monte Carlo simulations or a pre-trained deep neural network.
 ## Authors and References
 + Daniel Carne: dcarne@purdue.edu
 + Joseph Peoples: